clee704/doshi/README.md

 -----------

 Check out the master branch and run `npm install && bower install`.
-To launch the development server, type `grunt serve`.
+To launch a development server, type `grunt serve`.